National Nutrition Month®

 - Have a piece of fruit for dessert.

 - Top off your pizza with cut-up veggies.

 - Use cut-up veggies in meatloaf, omelets and pasta dishes.

-Drink plenty of water – at least eight to 10 eight-ounce glasses per day.
+Drink at least eight to 10 eight-ounce glasses per day.
 Water helps in the digestive process, carries nutrients to all the body's cells and helps the kidneys flush out toxins.

 For more information about nutrition, visit: